-Second, through DU's College of Professional Studies students explore the Professional Creative Writing (PWRI) program's graduate-level coursework.
+Second, through DU's University College students explore the Professional Creative Writing (PWRI) program's graduate-level coursework.
 This component enriches students' understanding of literary genres by examining compelling works through a creative writing lens and enhancing the skills needed to excel in the publishing field of their choice.

-Graduate Certificate in Professional Creative Writing with Concentration in Professional Creative Nonfiction Writing
+Graduate Certificate in Professional Creative Writing with a Concentration in Professional Creative Nonfiction Writing